seokjoon27/tp/docs/DeveloperGuide.md

       Use case ends.
 * 2c.
 Parent entered in student field or vice versa.
     * 2c1.
 System shows appropriate error message.

+---

+**Use Case: Update Student Cost (`pay/`)**

+**Main Success Scenario (MSS):**
+1. User executes `edit INDEX pay/<amount>` to update a student’s per-lesson cost.
+2. System validates that the selected person is a student and that the cost format is numeric.
+3. System stores the updated cost.
+4. System displays success message: "Edited Person: <Student Name>."
+   Use case ends.

+**Extensions:**
+* 2a. `pay/` value is missing or non-numeric.
+  * 2a1.
+System shows: "Cost per lesson should be a numeric value.
+E.g pay/72.5."
+    Use case resumes at step 1.
+* 2b.
+Target person is a parent.
+  * 2b1.
+System shows: "Cannot edit cost for a parent.
+Parent cost is derived from their linked children."
+    Use case resumes at step 1.

+---

+**Use Case: Toggle Payment Status (`paid` Command)**

+**Main Success Scenario (MSS):**
+1. User runs `paid INDEX`.
+2. System locates the person at the specified index and flips their payment status.
+3. System displays "Marked as paid: <Name>" or "Marked as unpaid: <Name>."
+   Use case ends.

+**Extensions:**
+* 1a.
+Index is invalid.
+  * 1a1.
+System shows: "The person index provided is invalid."
+    Use case ends.
+* 2a.
+Target is a parent with linked children.
+  * 2a1.
+System toggles every linked child to the same paid/unpaid state before displaying success.
+    Use case resumes at step 3.
+* 2b.
+Target is a parent without linked children.
+  * 2b1.
+System shows: "This parent has no linked children.
+Link at least one student before toggling payment."
+    Use case resumes at step 1.
       Use case resumes at step 1.